teran/bootloader-web/README.md

 - [ ] IPMI commands
 - [ ] SSH keys export(to be able to place on node)
 - [ ] Pagination for views contain multiple items
+- [ ] Working and tested example profile for Ubuntu 16.04 LTS

 ## Alpha2 release features and requirements